→ Open the Data Explorer in a new tab.

 The annual number of deaths from natural disasters is also available by country since 1990.
 This can be explored in the interactive map.

 In the chart we show global deaths from natural disasters since 1900, but rather than reporting annual deaths, we show the annual average by decade.
-The data for this chart can be found in the table presented here.

 As we see, over the course of the 20th century there was a significant decline in global deaths from natural disasters.
 In the early 1900s, the annual average was often in the range of 400,000 to 500,000 deaths.
 In the second half of the century and into the early 2000s, we have seen a significant decline to less than 100,000 – at least five times lower than these peaks.